BayesWatch/deep-kernel-transfer/README.md

 ```

 You can additionally specify the size of the support set with `--n_support` (which defaults to 5), and the number of test epochs with `--n_test_epochs` (which defaults to 10).

+**Periodic functions.** The code for the periodic functions experiments is available in the [sines](./sines) folder.
+This needs some adjustment of the parameters at the code level to reproduce the in-range and out-of-range conditions (see the associated [README](./sines/README.md)).

 Classification